 DETAILS OF EVENTS TODAY

-Social Order Box: Donations during July support Advocates for Survivors of Torture and Trauma.
+Social Order Box: Donations during August support Advocates for Survivors of Torture and Trauma.
 ASTT provides comprehensive mental health care and social services to survivors of torture and war trauma.
 Baltimore-based ASTT is an independent, nonprofit organization whose mission is to alleviate the suffering of those who have experienced the trauma of torture, to educate the local, national, and world community about the needs of torture survivors, and to advocate on their behalf.
 Make checks payable to Stony Run Friends Meeting, with S.O.
 Box on the memo line.
 Please consider making a monthly contribution to the Social Order Box.

 FROM THE OFFICE

 Office hours: Through the end of August, the office will be open from 8:30 to 11:30 am on Monday and Friday, and from 8:30 am to 4:30 pm on Tuesday, Wednesday and Thursday.
 The office will be closed on Monday, September 1.